Codpoe/icon-builder/README.md

 ## Note

-Before building the icon font, it is best to convert the SVG icons from stroke to fill.
+Before building the icon font, it is recommended to convert the SVG icons from stroke to fill.

-For example: Sketch > Layer > Convert to outlines
+For example: *Sketch* > *Layer* > *Convert to outlines*